 5. Board Games and Puzzles

 Board games teach planning, following instructions and other spatial skills.
-Similarly, puzzles aid visualization of how and where to fit the piece.
+Similarly, puzzles aid visualisation of how and where to fit the pieces.

 Do not limit your child to jigsaw puzzles.
 Tangrams are equally fun.
 Let your child explore it and manipulate the pieces the way she wants.
 It is not necessary that your child makes pictures according to the challenge cards.
 Free play is good too!